 On entry to the College, every student is allocated to one of four Houses.
 Each House comprises of students from all year groups across the College.
 Students remain in the same House for the duration of their school career.
 Houses are used as the basis for sporting and other competitions.
 They meet once a term for assemblies, and students work together to raise money for their House charities.

 Gathering in House communities breaks down barriers between students of different ages and creates a sense of togetherness, identity and belonging.
 It encourages older students to get to know, support and mentor younger ones.
 At the same time, younger students have role models to develop in maturity.

 Our Houses are named after historic Brixham trawlers.

-For Mr Squires, Inspire students provide models for all students to follow; truly inspirational
+For Mr Townsend, Inspire students provide models for all students to follow; truly inspirational